 is attributable to the gas not complying with the relevant gas quality specification for the consumer or operator.

-44. Costs to restore capacity, or plant and equipment costs — compensable to the extent prudent
+44. Costs to restore capacity, or plant and equipment costs: compensable to extent prudent

 (1) To the extent to which it is preferable that the reduction in capacity or the effect produced by rectifying or replacing the plant and equipment have been accommodated or brought about by incurring increased operating and maintenance costs — the extent to which a prudent consumer or operator would have incurred operating and maintenance costs is, for the purposes of regulation 42(1)(b), the extent to which a prudent consumer or operator would have incurred increased operating and maintenance costs to accommodate the reduction in capacity or bring about the effect produced by rectifying or replacing the plant and equipment.